 - Persistent abdominal discomfort – cramps, gas or pain.

 - The sensation that your bowel never completely empties.

 - Unexplained weight loss.

-According to National Cancer Institute data, the relative 5-year survival rate for stage I colon cancer is 92 percent, compared to an 11 percent survival rate for stage IV.
-Early detection and diagnosis are the key and a colonoscopy is the best way screen for the disease.
+Early detection and diagnosis are the key, and a colonoscopy is the best way screen for the disease.

 Lifestyle changes can reduce your risk of colon cancer.
 There are steps you can take in your everyday life: